Toilet Leaking from Tank to Bowl? Do This!

 This is how to fix a dual flush toilet leaking from the tank to the bowl:

-• Turn off water to the toilet.
+• Turn off the water to the toilet.

 • Remove the toilet tank lid.